phagenlocher/C-Snake/README.md

 ## How to play

 Control the snake with the arrow keys.
 Holding down a key in a certain direction will make the snake faster!
-You can pause the game by pressing **ENTER**. **SHIFT + Q** will exit the current game and will leave you at the title screen.
+You can pause the game by pressing **ENTER**.

+**SHIFT + Q** will exit the current game and will leave you at the title screen. **SHIFT + R** will restart the round.
+If the size of your terminal has changed you can use this to refit the game to your terminal.

 Rules:
 * If you bite yourself you will die!